LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/01-GEN.md

 <sup>5</sup> [Is] not this [it] in which my lord drinketh, and whereby indeed he divineth? ye have done evil in so doing.
 <sup>6</sup> And he overtook them, and he spake unto them these same words.
 <sup>7</sup> And they said unto him, Wherefore saith my lord these words?
 God forbid that thy servants should do according to this thing:
-<sup>8</sup> Behold, the money, which we found in our sacks ’ mouths, we brought again unto thee out of the land of Canaan: how then should we steal out of thy lord’s house silver or gold?
+<sup>8</sup> Behold, the money, which we found in our sacks’ mouths, we brought again unto thee out of the land of Canaan: how then should we steal out of thy lord’s house silver or gold?
 <sup>9</sup> With whomsoever of thy servants it be found, both let him die, and we also will be my lord’s bondmen.
 <sup>10</sup> And he said, Now also [let] it [be] according unto your words: he with whom it is found shall be my servant; and ye shall be blameless.
 <sup>11</sup> Then they speedily took down every man his sack to the ground, and opened every man his sack.